Asset management vs. configuration management: Is it really one versus the other?

-In short: asset management and configuration management enjoy a front of the hand/back of the hand relationship.
+In short: asset management and configuration management enjoy a two-sides of the coin relationship.
 On one side is the management of the financial aspects of the item, on the other its use and configuration.
-So it’s not really Asset Management vs Configuration Management.
+So it’s not really asset management vs configuration management .
 You need both!

 Virima is here to help.
 To get started, contact us today to schedule a demo and explore the possibilities!